A 3-D printable open source platform for fluorescence microscopy, optogenetics and accurate temperature control.

 The system is based on a Raspberry Pi with camera, an Arduino microcontroller and a range of off-the-shelf electronic parts.
 A modular design provides for flexible control of a range of peripherals including options for optogenetic and thermogenetic stimulation and fluorescence microscopy.
 All mechanical parts are 3-D printed which includes a range of manual or motorised micropositioning options.

 The basic setup can be put together for below 100€.
 The low price means that it can be implemented in under-funded labs across the world, for classroom teaching in schools as well as by home-enthusiasts who are not part of the traditional scientific establishment.

-- Arduino and Python GUI code (GitHub)
+- Arduino, Python GUI and OpenSCAD code (GitHub)

 - Project Summary (Hack-a-day)